jackscodemonkey/reads_db/README.rst

 Introduction
 ^^^^^^^^^^^^

-| Reads_db is the BCHydro meter reads raw database.
+| Reads_db is the raw reads database.

 Installation
 ============